Chevrolet Silverado: 2019

-GM continued production of the third-generation Silverado and fourth-generation Sierra 1500 for 2019, which was sold alongside the all-new, fourth-generation 2019 Silverado and fifth-generation Sierra 1500.
+GM continued production of the third-generation Silverado and fourth-generation Sierra 1500 for 2019, which was sold alongside the new fourth-generation 2019 Silverado and fifth-generation Sierra 1500.
 Renamed the Chevrolet Silverado LD ("LD" for Light Duty) and GMC Sierra Limited, production of the previous-generation truck moved from Fort Wayne, Indiana, to Oshawa Car Assembly, Ontario, Canada.
 Only available in the Double Cab configuration, with the 5.3L V8 engine, and in the WT, Custom, and LT trims for the Silverado, or base and SLE trims for the Sierra, the Silverado LD and Sierra Limited ended production in December 2019.

-In retrospect, the first-generation Chevrolet Silverado and second-generation GMC Sierra 1500 was sold alongside its predecessor—the fourth-generation C/K 1500—for 1999, with the predecessor only being available with the V8 gasoline engine, automatic transmission, and the three-door extended cab/short bed configuration.
+In retrospect, the first-generation Chevrolet Silverado and second-generation GMC Sierra 1500 was sold alongside its predecessor, the fourth-generation C/K 1500, for 1999, with the predecessor only being available with the V8 gasoline engine, automatic transmission, and the three-door extended cab/short bed configuration.
 It was also sold alongside the new-style second-generation Silverado for the 2007 model year as the Silverado Classic.
 GMC also offered their previous-generation Sierra models as the Sierra Classic for 1999 and 2007.

 On 2500HD, the regular cab model was only offered in Work Truck/Base trim with 4×4, and the Double Cab model was offered in Work Truck/Base or LT/SLE trim with 4×4 on both bed lengths or 4×2 only on the long bed.
 On 3500HD, regular cab and Double Cab pickups were dropped.
 The diesel engine was only offered on crew cab pickups and 3500HD chassis-cab models.